Born with Teeth: Houston, Texas (2022)

 The play received its world premiere at Alley Theatre in Houston on May 11, 2022.
 It was directed by Rob Melrose and starred Matthew Amendt and Dylan Godwin as Marlowe and Shakespeare respectively.

+Minneapolis, Minnesota (2023)

+Born with Teeth was performed at the Guthrie Theater from March 4–April 2, 2023.
+It was directed by Rob Melrose and also starred Matthew Amendt and Dylan Godwin.

 Berkeley, California (2023)

-The play was performed in Berkeley, California, from September 1st to October 1st 2023, at the Aurora Theatre Company.
+The play was performed in Berkeley, California, from September 1 to October 1, 2023, at the Aurora Theatre Company.
 The play was directed by Josh Costello, and starred Dean Linnard as Marlowe and Brady Morales-Woolery as Shakespeare.

 Seattle, Washington (2024)

-The play was performed in Seattle, Washington, from February 1st to February 25th 2024, at the ArtsWest.
+The play was performed in Seattle, Washington, from February 1 to February 25, 2024, at the ArtsWest.
 The play was directed by Mat Wright, and starred Michael Monicatti as Marlowe and Ricky Spaulding as Shakespeare.

 Ashland, Oregon (2024)

-The play was performed in Ashland, Oregon, from March 20th to October 13th, 2024, at the Oregon Shakespeare Festival.
+The play was performed in Ashland, Oregon, from March 20 to October 13, 2024, at the Oregon Shakespeare Festival.
 The play was directed by Rob Melrose.
 Alex Purcell played Marlowe and Shakespeare was played by Bradley James Tejada (3/20 - 9/14) and Jaysen Wright (9/18 - 10/13).